Mrtracker-new/InvisioVault_R/MULTI_DECOY_IMPLEMENTATION.md

-# Multi-Decoy Implementation - Fixed
+# Multi-Decoy Implementation - Educational Research

+## 📚 **Educational Project by Rolan (RNR)**

+**Purpose**: Research and learning project exploring advanced steganography techniques

 ## Overview

-The multi-dataset decoy functionality in InvisioVault has been successfully implemented and fixed.
-Users can now hide multiple datasets with different passwords and priority levels in a single image, providing true plausible deniability.
+The multi-dataset decoy functionality in InVisioVault has been successfully implemented as part of educational research into plausible deniability techniques.
+This implementation demonstrates advanced steganography concepts where multiple datasets with different passwords and priority levels can be hidden in a single image.

 ## What Was Fixed